 Click on the three dots button on the top right-hand side corner for "More options".
 Click on "Visible Dashboards" (1)

-In the pop-up menu, you can now choose your "Initial Dashboard", which is the dashboard, that will show up whenever you visit the Dashboard site (from the Valispace main navigation pane, go to "Project" --> open "Dashboard").
+In the pop-up menu, you can now choose your "Initial Dashboard".
+This is the dashboard that will show up whenever you visit the Dashboard site.
+To remind you how to find the Dashboard site: from the Valispace main navigation pane, go to "Project" --> open "Dashboard"

 Add Information to your Dashboard